jborean93/requests-credssp/README.md

 ## Backlog

-* Add support for Kerberos authentication
-* Once above is added, auto detect which version to use, preference Kerberos over NTLM
 * Replace dependency of pyOpenSSL if possible with inbuilt functions in Python
 * Add support for different credential types like smart card and redirected credentials